college-254/kenyans_applying_to_us_universities/readme.md

 ## Kenyans Applying to US Universities To-do List

-:white_check_mark: Transfer the college guide from WordPress.
+* Transfer the college guide from WordPress.

+  * The CSS of the pages isn't quite right.
+Fix that.

 * Automate the inclusion of links to new posts into the relevant html files.